mikemorris12/UTCDW_Guidebook/Chapter1/section1.1_python_env.md

 `conda install <package names>`

 Where `<package names>` is to be replaced by the following package names, each separated by a space.
 Installing all packages at once helps ensure version consistency for packages that depend on others (e.g. `pandas` and `xarray` have dependencies on `numpy` and `scipy`, `cartopy` has a dependency on `matplotlib`, etc.).
 Anaconda attempts to ensure that there are no dependency issues with existing packages when installing a new one, but sometimes errors can arise when installing packages one-by-one.
+If you decide not to use the provided environment files, there is one extra step you'll need to take before installing packages.Because one of the packages you need to install (ec3, used for downloading weather station observational data from Environment and Climate Change Canada) is a custom package from a personal channel, the following commands will need to be run for conda to be able to find the package:

+`conda config --prepend channels conda-forge`

+`conda config --append channels claut`

 List of packages: